Age of consent in Europe: Svalbard

 According to the Svalbard Treaty, Norwegian law is applied as the minimum standard.
 The age of consent is therefore 16.

 Poland

 The age of consent in Poland is 15, as specified by the Polish Penal Code (Kodeks karny), Article 200, which reads:

 Article 200 § 1.
-Whoever subjects a minor under 15 years of age to sexual intercourse or makes them submit to another sexual act or to perform such an act shall be subject to the penalty of the deprivation of liberty for a term of between 2 and 12 years.
+Whoever subjects a minor under 15 years of age to sexual intercourse or makes him/her submit to another sexual act or to perform such an act shall be subject to the penalty of the deprivation of liberty for a term of between 2 and 15 years.